DuarteSJ/NoteIST/REPORT.md

 #TODO: explicar os tipos de chaves que tivemos de criar (a master key ja iamos precisar para o secure documents)

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

+The users of NotIST want to share their notes with anyone on the web.
+To achieve this, the required functionality must ensure secure note sharing while meeting the following security requirements:

+- **[SRA1: Authentication]** Only authenticated and authorized users can see the content of the notes.
+- **[SRA2: Integrity 1]** Anyone that has access to the note can verify its integrity.
+- **[SRA3: Integrity 2]** It is possible to verify the integrity of the notes throughout their versions.

+(Security challenge A)

+#### Impact on the Original Design

+To address these requirements, we had to refactor our program, particularly the way authentication and integrity were handled.
+Initially, the system used a **username and password** for login, followed by a session token for subsequent requests.
+While this method provided basic authentication, it lacked the cryptographic rigor required for secure note sharing.

+Given the need for sharing encrypted files, which required the use of key pairs, we implemented the following changes:

+**Authentication and Integrity Update**

+- Replaced the previous username-password login system with an authentication mechanism that uses **signed requests**.
+Each request is signed with the user's private key and includes a **timestamp**, ensuring the **authenticity** of the user and the **integrity** of the request.
+- Digital signatures were also incorporated into encrypted notes and requests, enabling detection of tampering.
+This, combined with note versioning, ensures users can verify the integrity of their notes across multiple versions.

+These changes not only meet the requirements of the security challenge but also enhance the overall security of the system by ensuring strong cryptographic guarantees for authentication and integrity.

 #### 2.3.2.
 Attacker Model